Accio/accio.github.io/_posts/2018-02-20-edX-MedChem-Note-2.md

 Chapter two gives an overview on the whole drug discovery process, from basic approaches of drug discovery to marketing.

+Chapter one and two constitutes the first module of the course.

 ## Drug discovery pipeline

 This section focuses on the concept of target-based discovery and the drug-discovery pipeline.
 In addition, concepts and practices of phenotype-based drug discovery are introduced.